SFU-HiAccel/SASA/README.md

 # SASA
 SASA is a scalable and automatic stencil acceleration framework on modern HBM-based FPGAs.
-It automatically generates exploits the best spatial  and temporal parallelism configuration on cloud FPGA platform.
+It automatically parses a stencil DSL, exploits the best spatial and temporal parallelism configuration on cloud FPGA platforms, and generates the optimal FPGA design in Vitis HLS with TAPA-based floorplanning optimization.
 If you use SASA in your research, please cite our paper:

 > Xingyu Tian, Zhifan Ye, Alec Lu, Licheng Guo, Yuze Chi, and Zhenman Fang.
 2022.
-SASA: A Scalable and Automatic Stencil Acceleration Framework for Optimized Hybrid Spatial and Temporal Parallelism on HBM-based FPGAs.  arXiv:2208.10770
+SASA: A Scalable and Automatic Stencil Acceleration Framework for Optimized Hybrid Spatial and Temporal Parallelism on HBM-based FPGAs.
+Accepted by ACM Transactions on Reconfigurable Technology and Systems (TRETS 2022).
-(To be updated)

 ## Download